JonesKlar/react-blog-app/docker-how-to-run.md

 ### 3. Shell gui access in Docker

-Open Docker app and click on your running container and got to `Exec`
+Open Docker app and click on your running container and go to section `Exec`